nautobot/nautobot/docs/development/index.md

 (However, note that comments with no substance other than a "+1" will be deleted.
 Please use GitHub's reactions feature to indicate your support.)

 * Before filing a new feature request, consider starting with a GitHub Discussion.
 Feedback you receive there will help validate and shape the proposed feature before filing a formal issue.
-If the feature request does get accepted into the _current_ or _near term_ backlog, it will get converted to a Discussion anyway.
+If the feature request does not get accepted into the _current_ or _near term_ backlog, it will get converted to a Discussion anyway.

 * Good feature requests are very narrowly defined.
 Be sure to thoroughly describe the functionality and data model(s) being proposed.
 The more effort you put into writing a feature request, the better its chance is of being